phi-fell/carefree_leveling/README.md

 Press P to toggle the status menu (key changable in the "Scripts" options in game)

+The status menu shows attributes with queued increases (i.e. if you level governed skills it will increase) as well as skill ups (2 skill ups gives you 1 attribute point)

 ## Settings
-In game, in the "Scripts" options, you can turn off retroactive health, and retroactive luck, you can also change the luck multiplier, and which key is used to open the status menu (default is P).
+In game, in the "Scripts" options, you can turn off retroactive health and retroactive luck, you can also change the luck multiplier, and which key is used to open the status menu (default is P).

 You can also set the status menu horizontal and vertical alignment.
 I can add more options if anyone needs it.